vishvAsa/AgamaH_shaivaH/trikam/abhinavagupta-mUlam/tantrAlokaH/tantrasAraH/06_kAlAdhvaprakAshanam.md

-Furthermore, one year for human beings is the lunar phase (tithi) of the gods.co Following this procedure, 12,000 heavenly years composes the four yugas.
-The duration of these four yugas is 4,000, 3,000,2,000, and 1,000 years, beginning with krtayuga.
-There are eight junctions between them, which are 400, 300, 200, and 100 years in length.
-One manvantara[^87] consists of 71 cycles of these four yugas.
-Fourteen of these manvantaras make up one day of Brahmā.
-At the end of this day of Brahmā, the three worlds

-94 TANTRASĀRA

-are burned up by the 'fire of time' (kāla agni).
-However, the upper three worlds[^88] are overpowered by sleep caused by smoke.
-The creatures living there are propelled by the rapidly burning [cos mic] fire to a world called Jana and remain there as pralayakala souls.
 But those creatures called Kuṣmaṇda, Hāṭaka, and others who are properly enlightened souls continue to play in a world called Mahas.
 When the period of that night of Brahmā is over, creation starts again.
 Following this system of measurement, the life span of Brahmā is one hundred years.
 This is the duration of one day and night of Viṣnu.
 His life span is also one hundred years.
 The life span of Viṣṇu is one day in the life of Rudra, the

 · Lord of the Rudra world, which is above the world of Viṣṇu.
 The